Mechanising G\"odel-L\"ob provability logic in HOL Light: Introduction

 The HOL Light proof assistant \cite{hol-light} is based on \emph{classical} higher-order logic with polymorphic type variables and where equality is the only primitive notion.
 From a logical viewpoint, the formal engine defined by the \emph{term-conversions} and \emph{inference rules} underlying HOL Light is the same as that described in \cite{lambekscott}, extended by an infinity axiom and the classical characterization of Hilbert's choice operator.
-From a practical perspective, it is a theorem prover privileging a procedural proof style development -- i.e.~when using it, we have to solve goals by applying \emph{tactics} that reduce them to (eventually) simpler subgoals, so that the interactive aspect of proving is highlighted.
-Proof-terms can then be constructed by means of \emph{tacticals} that compact the proof into a few lines of code evaluated by the machine.
+From a practical perspective, it is a theorem prover privileging a procedural proof style development.
+I.e., when using it, we have to solve goals by applying \emph{tactics} that reduce them to (hopefully) simpler subgoals so that the interactive aspect of proving is highlighted.
+Proof scripts can then be constructed using \emph{tacticals} that compact the proof into a few lines of code evaluated by the machine.

-Logical operators -- defined in terms of equality -- and $\lambda$-abstraction are denoted by specific symbols in ASCII: for the reader's sake, we give a partial glossary in the next table.
-In the third column of the table, we also report the notation used for the object logic GL (introduced at the beginning of Section~\ref{sec:lang-sem-def}).